STUDY JAPANESE ONLINE WITH NATIVES HERE

 These are some of the schools formed over the years from 700 to 2000.
 Not to mention the numerous small schools or schools that have spread around the world in different ways, thus generating different styles.

-If you are looking for an Ikebana course, it is possible to find places in Brazil that teach Ikebana sangutsu.
-Aliança Cultural Brasil e Japão also offers Ikebana classes in Ikenobo or Sogetsu.
+If you're looking for an Ikebana course, you can find places in Brazil that teach ikebana sanguetsu.
+The Brazil-Japan Cultural Alliance also offers Ikebana classes in the Ikenobo or Sogetsu styles.

 How is a Japanese ikebana floral arrangement made?